Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 Next, we specify the training of a GNN.
-We first generate a set of valid graphs manually by running $\mathtt{Verifier}$.
-We then set a value threshold and label the generated graph a good graph (with value $1$) or a poor graph (with value $0$) based on whether the objective value is above or below the threshold.
-We then utilize these labeled graphs to train a classifier by GNN designed above to return a value as a softmax value of the probability.
-The input of the GNN is the node information that the node type, maximum utilization, position and bandwidth utilization in time $t=0, 1, 2, ..., 23$, and the adjacent matrix of the graph.
-For every layer of GNN, the overall activation function is given by

-Here $H(l)$ is the $l$-th layer input and $H(0)=X$ is the input. $\bm{x}$ is the adjacency matrix of graph $G$, $I$ is the identity matrix, $D$ is the degree matrix of graph $G$. $W(l)$ is the parameter in the $l$-th layer. $\sigma(\cdot)$ is the activation function to introduce non-linearity property in this GNN.
+We first generate a set of valid topologies manually by running $\mathtt{Verifier}$. {We then set a value threshold $q$ (a hyperparameter determined by grid search to balance GNN training and RL training)} and label the generated topology a good one (with value $1$) or a poor one (with value $0$) based on whether the objective value is above or below the threshold.
+We then utilize these labeled topologies to train a classifier by GNN designed above. {The input of the GNN is the node information that the node type, maximum utilization, position and bandwidth utilization in time $t= 1, 2, ..., 24$, and the adjacent matrix of the topology.
+The output is a log softmax value as the probability for classification.
+For the convolution layer of GNN}, the overall activation function is: $ H(l+1) = \sigma(D^{-1/2}(\bm{x}+I)D^{1/2}H(l)W(l))$.
+Here $H(l)$ is the $l$-th convolution layer input and $H(0)=X$ is the input. $\bm{x}$ is the adjacency matrix of topology $G$, $I$ is the identity matrix, $D$ is the degree matrix of topology $G$. $W(l)$ is the parameter in the $l$-th layer. $\sigma(\cdot)$ is the activation function for non-linearity in GNN.